Encharted Cook

 1 Cup Lukewarm Water, 1 Tablespoon Active Dry Yeast, ¼ Cup White Granulated Sugar

-• Add flour, garlic salt, salt, egg, and softened butter, to the proofed yeast.
+• Make Dough.
+Add the flour, garlic salt, salt, egg, and softened butter to the proofed yeast.
 Mix until all is combined and the dough comes together.
 Dough will be elastic and slightly sticky.

 3 Cups All-Purpose Flour, ¾ Teaspoon Garlic Salt, ¾ Teaspoon Salt, 1 Large Egg, 2 Tablespoons Salted Butter

-• Gather the dough into a ball and place dough in a large, lightly oiled bowl.
+• First Rise.
+Gather the dough into a ball and place dough in a large, lightly oiled bowl.
 Turn the dough over, so all sides are lightly covered with oil.
-Cover the bowl with a clean, damp towel or cling wrap and allow the dough to rise until quadrupled I size, about 2 hours.
+Cover the bowl with a clean, damp towel or cling wrap and allow the dough to rise until quadrupled in size, about 2 hours.

 3 Tablespoons Salted Butter, 2 Tablespoons Vegetable Oil, 2 Cloves Garlic

-• Gently punch down the dough and shape it into a rectangle.
+• Form the Knots.
+Gently punch down the dough and shape it into a rectangle.
 Cut the rectangle into 20 strips.
-Shape each strip into a 6” rope and tie it into a simple knot.
+Shape each strip into a 6" rope and tie it into a simple knot.

-• Dip each knot into the garlic butter and place the knots on a parchment-lined baking sheet.
+• Second Rising.
+Dip each knot into the garlic butter and place the knots on the parchment lined baking sheet.
 Let the knots rise until doubled in size, about 1 hour.

-• Just prior to baking, sprinkle the knots with the parmesan cheese and the herbs.
+• Bake.
+Just prior to baking, sprinkle the knots with the Parmesan cheese and the herbs.
+Bake the knots for 15 to 18 minutes or until they are lightly golden brown.

 1 Tablespoon Grated Parmesan Cheese, 2 Tablespoons Finely Chopped Fresh Chives or Parsley

-• Remove the bread knots from the baking sheet and cool on a wire rack.
-Drizzle the baked knots with any remaining garlic butter.
+• Drizzle and Serve.
+Remove the bread knots from the oven and drizzle them with any remaining garlic butter.
+Serve warm & Enjoy!

 Video